 Biohacking: Antioxidant Activation

 So why are antioxidants so important if you’re looking to keep feeling like you for as long as possible?
 When you cut open an apple and it goes brown, it has basically oxidised which has caused a rapid increase in its ageing process.
 As we age, we oxidise just like the apple because over time – from our 20s onwards – our bodies produce fewer of the antioxidants needed to neutralise the cellular damage caused by free radicals, which are all around us.
-This means we have a high oxidative stress level so our cells don’t function quite as well as they did and typically our energy levels drop, our sleep patterns change and our inflammation levels rise as just three results of this process.
+This means we have a high oxidative stress level so our cells don’t function quite as well as they did and typically our energy levels drop, our sleep patterns change and our inflammatory response is affected as just three results of this process.

 So what are our options to get more antioxidants into our bodies?
 How it works is that one antioxidant basically hands over an electron making one free radical happy so that it can continue on its merry way without causing damage.
 The problem is that you can’t eat enough antioxidant rich fruit and veg or take enough antioxidant supplements or drinks to deal with the 300 sextillion or so (that’s 300 plus 18 zeros!) free radicals your body has to deal with every day.
 Up to recently, these were our only strategies to counter free radical damage but in reality they’re like throwing a glass of water on a bonfire and hoping it will put it out…